 Detachment 1, 66th Training Squadron at Eielson Air Force Base, Alaska, teaches Arctic Survival Training.
 This five-day course conducted from October through March is designed for aircrew personnel assigned to flying duties in the northern regions.
 Instruction concentrates on food and water procurement, thermal shelter construction, firecraft and various signaling techniques.

-Detachment 3, 66th Training Squadron at Lackland Air Force Base, Texas, teaches the Air Force's only Evasion and Conduct After Capture (ECAC) course.
+Detachment 3, 66th Training Squadron at JBSA Lackland Air Force Base, Texas, teaches the Air Force's only Evasion and Conduct After Capture (ECAC) course.
 The ECAC course is a Level-B, four-day curriculum designed to prepare Air Force members to survive the rigors of isolation and return with honor.
 The course consists of full spectrum (wartime, peacetime and hostage) captivity training in academic classes and academic role-play laboratory (ARL) training environments and culminates with a hostage resistance training laboratory (RTL).
 ECAC also provides academic training on evasion; personnel recovery principles; Tactics, Techniques and Procedures (TTP); and an evasion laboratory (EL) that provides hands-on practice using evasion TTP.

 "Return With Honor," the motto of the Survival School, is symbolic of the school's dedication to providing lifesaving training.